braidpool/braidpool/docs/_posts/2021-06-30-can-braidpool-reuse-p2pool-components.md

 communication between miners to track PoW shares.
 The question then is, can we extend P2Pool to achieve the goals of Braidpool?
-In this post we present how Braidpool is different from P2Pool and why Braidpool is a new implementation from scratch.
+In this post we present how Braidpool is different from P2Pool and why Braidpool is not building on the P2Pool codebase.

 There are a few components that come together to provide the goals of Braidpool.
 Before we go into those components, a quick reminder of the